-The data is ready to be reviewed once it has been collected, cleaned, and organized.
+The data is ready to be reviewed once it has been collected, cleaned, and organised.
 There are various methods of analysis depending on the processes, intended use of the data, and the size of the data sets.
 Some of the options include:

 - Pattern recognition: Detecting patterns by filtering messages can assist with the recognition of data patterns that may assist in the detection of anomalies.